 Ethernet First Mile Explained

-Ethernet in the First Mile (EFM) is an ideal alternative for home office and small businesses in areas where fibre Ethernet is either not currently available or would be too costly to install.
-EFM uses multiple copper wires to connect your business premises directly to the Ethernet core network and, from there, your business will receive a dedicated, uncontended connection with ultra- low latency and high service availability with fully symmetrical bandwidth.
+Ethernet in the First Mile (EFM) is an ideal solution for home offices and small businesses.
+It provides an ideal alternative in areas where fibre Ethernet is either not currently available or would be too costly to install.
+EFM uses multiple copper wires to connect your business premises directly to the Ethernet core network.
+From there, your business will receive a dedicated, uncontended connection with ultra- low latency and high service availability with fully symmetrical bandwidth.

 How can EFM help your business?